-The two important requirements contained in the introduction to section 11(a) that have to be satisfied are that the taxpayer must be carrying on trade and that income26 must be derived from trade.
+The two important requirements contained in the introduction to section 11(a) for a deduction of qualifying expenditure are that the taxpayer must be carrying on trade and that income must be derived from trade.
 The extent to which the requirements "for purposes of trade" and "in the production of income" are met will depend on the specific facts of each case.
-The activities conducted by the taxpayer must produce income and the expenditure incurred must be sufficiently closely linked to an activity that produces income so as to be regarded as having been incurred in the production of income.27 Expenditure incurred with a dual purpose may be apportioned.
+The activities conducted by the taxpayer must produce income and the expenditure incurred must be sufficiently closely linked to an activity that produces income so as to be regarded as having been incurred in the production of income.
+Expenditure incurred with a dual purpose may be apportioned.